Meet Hiuri Doria Lima

 Why is it important for you that European Energy is a driving force in the green transition?

-The passion and commitment shared by many within the company to build a better world are inspiring and should be rewarded with the proper results.
-I see that European Energy is always looking to be in the vanguard of new technology development, and I believe that is incredibly important to take society out of the inertia of working in only assured wins.
-Disruption requires some risk, and no great development was first drafted while bringing its best outcome – the first steam engines were made at the end of the 17th century and had an efficiency below 1% – If it were not for the centuries of further development, we would not have the machinery we have today.
-Of course, this risk must be balanced, and I see European Energy properly using its portfolio to manage an optimised risk-reward return.
+The passion and commitment that many people here share to build a better world is genuinely inspiring, and it deserves to be matched by results.
+European Energy consistently looks to be at the forefront of new technology development, and I think that matters enormously – it pushes society out of the comfort zone of only backing assured wins.
+Disruption demands some risk.
+No great development arrived fully formed: the first steam engines, built at the end of the 17th century, had efficiencies below 1%.
+Without centuries of further development, we would not have the machinery we rely on today.
+That risk needs to be managed well, of course, and I see European Energy doing exactly that – using its portfolio to strike a well-calibrated risk-reward balance.

 What are the best things about your colleagues?

-They have a great sense of group and loyalty, sticking together and going through anything within their reach to deliver excellence and assure you also do.
-I have moved to Denmark for this position I work at, and my colleagues are those that make me feel thankful to be where I am.
+They have a strong sense of team – they stick together and will go out of their way to deliver and make sure you do too.
+I moved to Denmark for this role, and it is genuinely my colleagues who make me feel grateful to be here.

 European Energy has six core values.
 In it together, Excitement, Inclusion, Agility, Trust & Courage, and Ambition.
 What are the most important values for you and why?